 Get Matched with a Shadowing Opportunity Through FSUshadow

 Get Matched with an Shadowing Opportunity Through FSUshadow- FSUshadow Program connects students with employers, community partners, alumni, and friends of the university for one-day job shadowing opportunities to provide exposure to a wide variety of career fields and industries.
-FSUshadow, planned for the 2019-2020 winter, spring, and summer breaks, invites all FSU undergraduate and graduate level students to participate in this program.
+FSUshadow, taking place during winter, spring, and summer breaks, invites all FSU undergraduate and graduate level students to participate in this program.
 Click here for more information.